aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ### Step 1:

-Start in the Rancher Multi-Cluster Manager.
+Start in the Rancher Manager.
 Open the side menu by clicking the hamburger button at the top left of the page.
 In the side menu, click **`Cluster Management`**.

 ![rancher-cluster-menu](/static/images/content/31-cluster-menu.png)

 ### Step 2:

-**`Cluster Management`** is one the most powerful features of the Rancher Multi-Cluster Manager.
+**`Cluster Management`** is one the most powerful features of the Rancher Manager.
 You are able to create, import, and manage any type of Kubernetes cluster.
 We are going to start by creating an Rancher RKE2 Cluster.
 We will import an EKS Cluster later in the workshop.

 For now, you can only view and access the `local` cluster.
-This cluster has the Rancher Multi-Cluster Manager deployed on it and is known as the `management` cluster.
+This cluster has the Rancher Manager deployed on it and is known as the `management` cluster.
 In production deployments, workloads should run only `downstream` clusters.
-This allows the two types of clusters to scale independently and prevents a workload from impacting the resources and operation of the Rancher Multi-Cluster Manager.
+This allows the two types of clusters to scale independently and prevents a workload from impacting the resources and operation of the Rancher Manager.

 ![rancher-cluster-home](/static/images/content/31-cluster-home.png)